 Another dummy enemy, with the same stats as the dummy Goomba.

-A purple palette swap of the Goomba enemy.
+A blue palette swap of the Goomba enemy.
 It has stats lower than the average Goomba.

 Same as above, except it's a red palette swap.